Get insider access

 Best 4k Cameras

 Once reserved primarily for professional cameras, 4k recording capability has become the baseline for what modern still cameras can do in video.
 While dedicated cinema cameras are still king for videography and filmmaking, they can also be very expensive, and you can still get excellent 4k video performance out of more affordable mirrorless or DSLR cameras.
-Most of our picks are hybrid photo/video cameras, but you'll be surprised by the quality of results you can get with these cameras.
+For that reason, most of our picks are hybrid photo/video cameras.
 These days, even more affordable entry-level models come with video features that feel advanced compared to cameras from five to ten years ago, making it easier than ever to pick up a camera and start recording.

-We've bought and tested over 100 cameras in our lab, and below, you'll find our recommendations for the best cameras with 4k video capability.
+We've bought and tested over 110 cameras in our lab, and below, you'll find our top 4k camera recommendations.
 If you're looking more specifically for a vlogging camera, you can also check out our picks for the best cameras for vlogging.
 Or, if you want something light enough to keep up with fast action, you can try the best video camera for sports.

 1. Best 4k Camera